One of Wollongong's most sought-after beach suburbs. Consistently strong demand from both buyers and renters.

 Housing condition range

-The suburb has a wide spread of housing quality — from well-renovated family homes presenting strongly, through to original fibro and brick cottages that have seen limited maintenance.
+The suburb has a wide spread of housing quality.
+From well-renovated family homes presenting strongly, through to original fibro and brick cottages that have seen limited maintenance.
 Pest and building inspections are particularly important here; subsurface issues, asbestos in fibro homes, and ageing electrical or plumbing are not uncommon in the older stock.
 Budget for due diligence accordingly.

 Street-level slope variation